Pedro Pierluisi wins gubernatorial race in Puerto Rico

 The results come four days after Puerto Rico held general elections, an unusual delay blamed on a record number of early and absentee votes that overwhelmed officials.
+It’s also the first time that Puerto Rico’s two main parties fail to reach 40% of votes.

+“These are times to unite wills and purposes,” Pierluisi said in a statement.

-Spokespeople for both candidates did not immediately return calls for comment.
+Josué Brenes, a spokeskman for Delgado, did not return a message for comment.

 Pierluisi had claimed victory the night of the election as Delgado refused to concede, noting that his opponent was leading by a very slim margin and that thousands of votes still had not been counted.

 Saturday’s results were released hours after U.S. President-elect Joe Biden won the election in the U.S. mainland, a victory that Pierluisi said would help Puerto Rico finally gain statehood.
+He congratulated Biden and said he looked forward to working with him and Vice President-elect Kamala Harris “for the benefit of all Puerto Ricans in their fight for progress and equality.”

 Voters in Puerto Rico participated in a non-binding referendum the day of the local general election that asked, “Should Puerto Rico be admitted immediately into the union as a state?”
 More than 52% of voters approved, but any changes to the island’s political status needs approval from U.S. Congress.
+It is the island’s sixth such referendum.

 Biden has promised to work with local government officials who support a variety of political status for Puerto Rico to “initiate a just and binding process” for the island to determine its own status.